- Stomach cancer

 What is stomach cancer?

-Stomach cancer begins from abnormal cells in the lining (mucosa) of the stomach.
-Tumours can begin anywhere in the stomach, although most start in the glandular tissue found on the stomach’s inner surface.
+Stomach cancer develops when cells in the lining of the stomach grow and divide in an abnormal way.
+Tumours can begin anywhere in the stomach, although most start in the glandular tissue found on the stomach’s inner surface (mucosa).
 This type of cancer is called adenocarcinoma of the stomach (also known as gastric cancer).

 Learn more about: